 • illuminating a best practice executional framework.

 Beier has a 20-year track record of helping clients identify and activate big ideas that drive marketplace results across a broad range of categories – including retail, food and beverage, technology, personal care, and general merchandise.
-At GfK, his focus areas now include shopper insights, path to purchase, segmentation and landscape assessments, retail reinvention, shopper marketing activation, and leadership selling platforms.
+At GfK, his focus areas now include shopper insights, path to purchase, customer segmentation and landscape assessments, retail reinvention, shopper marketing activation, and leadership selling platforms.

 Stacey is an accomplished consumer and shopper insights professional with over 30 years’ experience in the consumer packaged goods (CPG) industry.
 She is passionate about being her clients’ advocate and ensuring that key stakeholder needs are understood and expectations exceeded.
 As a Senior Vice President of GfK’s Retail & Consumer team, Stacey leverages her extensive experience with syndicated, consumer, and shopper data to identify the right solutions to meet client needs and provide actionable insights.